cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ## 1.3 Methodology

 A coarse-grained overview of the research topic provides a comprehensive perspective of works on the SSI principles.
 An initial selection of 18 works from the literature review outlined 52 properties, which were then filtered throgh heuristics.
-In addition to the list of properties, our work introduces a unique categorization through clustering techniques.
+In addition to the list of properties, our work introduces a novel categorization of principles based on heuristics.
 Finally, we proposed a questionnaire for experts to: I) Investigate the identified SSI properties and assess their importance.
 II) Identify the most and least critical properties, including non-repudiable ones.
 III) Validate the grouping of properties.
 IV) Refine the principles.

 To gather relevant articles, we conducted a systematic review, which provides a structured overview of a research field by adapting the steps presented in [^lepore][^badzek][^cushman].